Frequently used annuity terms:

 Distribution Period is the period of time, either a specified number of years or lifetime, over which distribution payments are made to the annuitant.
 Earnings become taxable when the annuitant begins to receive payments.
 The payout during the distribution period can either be fixed or variable.

 Fixed Annuities are annuities that guarantees you a specified rate of interest for a specified amount of time.
 Offers preservation of your assets and protection from market volatility.
+There are many types of fixed annuities with varying degrees of complexity.

 Flexible Premium Annuities are funded over a period of time, generally years.
 Allows you to pay premiums of differing amounts (within a stated minimum and maximum) on a set schedule or randomly.
 Your assets accumulate on a tax-deferred basis and can fund either fixed or variable deferred annuities.

 Immediate Annuities These begin payments for life or for a specified amount of time in exchange for your one-time contribution.
 Regular payments can be received on a monthly, quarterly, semiannual or annual basis.
 A portion of each payment represents taxable interest, and the other portion is a tax-free return of your principal.
+These can be great for retirement planning purposes, when maximum income is important.

 Premature/Early Withdrawals (Distributions): Withdrawals are reported as income and are subject to ordinary income tax treatment (as opposed to capital gains or dividend income), and if made prior to age 59½, may be subject to an additional 10% federal income tax penalty.
 In addition, company imposed surrender charges may apply to certain withdrawals.

 Tired of earning no interest on your money?
 Need a higher rate of return?
 Most people are not aware of how a MYGA can get you a 3% guaranteed rate for 3 years.
 Banks and CDs paying close to zero!
 A MYGA is safe, tax deferred and short term.
 Get a quote in less than an hour.
-Why not earn $9000 in 3 years instead of a few hundred?
+Why not earn $9000 in 3 years instead of a few hundred dollars?

-Systematic Withdrawals allow you to withdraw money from the accumulated value of your contract on a regular schedule – making it an effective way to supplement income either before or after retirement.
+Systematic Withdrawals: allow you to withdraw money from the accumulated value of your contract on a regular schedule – making it an effective way to supplement income either before or after retirement.
 Systematic withdrawals are also flexible.

 The amount of money in an annuity, working for the owner, before possible surrender charges.